#1 A fish out of water in a world of crime

 Speaking of Revy, at first I wanted to dedicate a section entirely to her as well, until I realized everything I wanted to say exceeds beyond just her character.
 Black Lagoon has a fantastic cast of protagonists, antagonists, and side-characters, but it’s telling that many of the most memorable ones are all female.

 In a city dominated by crime and gang warfare, the women have an edge to them that many other shows lack.
 The show has agile gunslingers, vicious assassins, psychopaths, there is a lot of diversity here and every female character is bound to stand out in some way.
 Perhaps my favorite of the bunch, though, is the leader of the Russian faction in Roanupur, the fearsome, ex-military captain Balalaika.
-Everything I love about the dark setting of this anime is personified in her; she is a ruthless player in this crime game, a woman who can be fun and lighthearted while you are on her side, yet is willing to go to extreme lengths and eliminate anybody threatening her organization, people, or goals when necessary.
+Everything I love about the dark setting of this anime is personified in her; she is a ruthless player in this criminal game, a woman who can be fun and lighthearted while you are on her side, yet is willing to go to extreme lengths and eliminate anybody threatening her organization, people, or goals when necessary.
 Throughout the show we get to see her as both a friend and an enemy of The Lagoon Company and damn do things get tense when she becomes involved.

 Black Lagoon isn’t above making its girls look appealing, but that comes second to their inspired character design, cool personalities, and prowess as either a murder-machine or tactician, if not both.
 While the men get plenty to do as well and are cool in their own right, it’s telling how often men are just cannon-fodder or sit out combat entirely, while the women are out there kicking ass.